Mekong Asian Cuisine, My Favorite(Ottawa)Asian

 Headline: Picky Vancouver girl finds great Asian food at Ottawa’s Mekong Restaurant, plans to be adopted by restaurateur.

 Chinese food has been something of a rub for me since arriving in Ottawa.
 I confess I am incredibly particular about Asian food having grown up in the Chinatowns of Vancouver and Calgary.
 While most were still eating “egg rolls” and “sweet and sour pork” thinking that was “Chinese” I was holding chopsticks at little hole in the wall mom-and-pop shops ordering things I couldn’t pronounce.

 Those experiences taught me well that Asian food has a unique subtlety… the balance of ginger, garlic, onion and chili.

-My belly-aching and temper tantrums were taken to heart by my friend Jim, who recently rescued me with reservations at Mekong Restaurant, 637 Sommerset St West, Ottawa — just after Christmas.
+My belly-aching and temper tantrums were taken to heart by a friend, who rescued me with reservations at Mekong Restaurant, 637 Sommerset St. West, Ottawa – just after Christmas.